OUR

 On the early hours of Sunday, 4th of September 2022, ‘Sweet’ Georgia Brown passed away after 5.5 years of living with brain cancer.

 Georgia loved playing with her sisters, painting, cooking, swimming, dancing and gymnastics, and was a happy, outgoing little girl.
-Her parents, Rachelle and Nathan and her sisters Rosie and Whitney think about her every single day and are determined to make sure no other family has to go through what they did.
-Through the heartbreak of losing Georgia, they have rallied their community to raise an impressive amount of funds and awareness for this cruel disease.
+Her parents, Rachelle and Nathan, along with her sisters Rosie, Whitney, and their newest addition, Zahli, think about Georgia every single day.
+They are determined to ensure that no other family has to endure the heartbreak they faced.
+Through their unwavering support of the RCD Foundation, they have rallied their community, raising significant funds and awareness through various events, including the Noosa Triathlon.
+Their dedication honours Georgia’s memory and fuels the fight against this cruel disease.

 Michael Arkalis

 In 2002, at just five years old, Michael Arkalis was diagnosed with pilocytic astrocytoma of the brain stem.
-Since then Michael has had a number of reoccurrence and undergone surgery numerous times, most recently in 2020.
+Since then Michael has had a number of reoccurrence and undergone surgery numerous times, he also suffered a stroke in 2024.
 One side effect Michael has experienced is hydrocephalus (characterised by headaches, impaired vision and cognitive difficulties).

 Despite everything he has been through, Michael remains positive and is supported by his friends and family.

-In his spare time Michael keeps busy volunteering with the SES, St John Ambulance and is now a qualified nurse.
-Michael is also a TikTok superstar, follow him @michaels.fight
+In his spare time, Michael stays busy volunteering with the SES and St John Ambulance and is now a qualified nurse.
+He’s also a dedicated fundraiser for Connor’s Run, helping to raise vital funds for the RCD Foundation.
+On top of all that, he’s a TikTok superstar—follow him @michaels.fight!

 Ken Fleming